 It is also possible to obtain Norwich Pharmacal and Bankers Trust orders against third parties.

 Failure to comply with the terms of an injunction may be contempt of court.
 A person held in contempt may be imprisoned, fined and/or have their assets seized.
 A company in contempt may be fined and/or have its assets seized and the directors may also be imprisoned, fined and/or have their assets seized.

-The BVI is a sophisticated jurisdiction and its Courts have great experience of handling major trials.
-The trials of significant commercial matters are in the Commercial Court, established in 2009.
+The BVI is a sophisticated jurisdiction and its courts have great experience of handling major trials.
+Trials of significant commercial matters take place in the Commercial Court, established in 2009.
 Civil trials of lesser value or (for instance) relating to constitutional issues take place in the High Court.

 Trials are conducted similarly to most other common law jurisdictions.
 The trial involves advocacy by BVI legal practitioners.
 Oral argument and examination of witnesses of fact and experts takes place before a single judge at first instance.